 Put simply, taking care of the environment, saving energy and making sure you treat any waste water properly is an important part of being a successful and responsible pharma manufacturer.

-Tackling the main energy consumers in pharma manufacturing
+The main energy consumers in pharma manufacturing

 The second major energy consumer is ventilation, especially in cleanrooms and classified areas.
 Air in pharma facilities needs to be moved around, filtered, heated and cooled, humidified and dehumidified – all using significant amounts of energy.

-So how are pharma manufacturers tackling these issues?
+How are pharma manufacturers tackling these issues?

 Some companies take a high-level approach, making very specific standards at a corporate level.
 These standards could be, for example, which ventilation system to purchase, whether a system should have heat recovery, or how efficient a pump needs to be to conserve energy.